-Physiology of excretion is the study of different metabolic activities occur inside our body and gives an idea of which organs and tissues facilitate the excretion mechanism.
-We sometimes get confused with the terms excretion and egestion.
+The physiology of excretion is the study of different metabolic activities that occur inside our body, and it gives an idea of which organs and tissues facilitate the excretion mechanism.
+Sometimes, we get confused with the terms excretion and egestion.

 Excretion is a mechanism of eliminating metabolic wastes from the body, while egestion is the process that removes the digestive waste or undigested food.
-Metabolic wastes includes sweat, urine and carbon dioxide released by the skin, kidneys and lungs, respectively.
+Metabolic wastes include sweat, urine, and carbon dioxide released by the skin, kidneys, and lungs.

-In this article, we will mainly focus on the excretion of urine via kidneys.
-Urine contains toxic wastes like urea, uric acid and ammonia etc. that are formed by the metabolism of amino and proteins.
+In this post, we will mainly focus on the physiology of excretion via kidneys by understanding the urinary system and the mechanism of urine formation.
+Urine contains toxic wastes like urea, uric acid and ammonia etc., that are formed by the metabolism of amino acids and proteins.
 Excretion relies upon the quantity of water that we intake.

 Definition of Excretion

-Excretion is a common process that occurs in all living organisms, which can define as the elimination of toxic metabolic nitrogenous wastes (urea, uric acid, ammonia etc.) that form by the metabolism of amino and nucleic acids.
-The process of excretion and the types of nitrogenous wastes that has to be eliminated varies greatly among the different species, depending upon the water availability.
+Excretion is a common process that occurs in all living organisms.
+It refers to the mechanism of eliminating toxic metabolic nitrogenous wastes (urea, uric acid, ammonia etc.) after the metabolism of amino and nucleic acids.
+The process of excretion and the types of nitrogenous wastes that have to be eliminated varies greatly among the different species, depending on water availability.

 Classification of Organisms Based on Excretion of Metabolic Waste